-TOWARDS A D3G GUIDE FOR TREATING MOLAR HYPOMIN
+TOWARDS A D3G GUIDE FOR MANAGING MOLAR HYPOMIN

-Again we focus here on basic questions, as might be asked by oral health practitioners, dental students and other newcomers to the challenges of handling Hypomin.
+Again we focus here on basic questions, as might be asked by oral health practitioners, dental students and other newcomers to the challenges of managing Hypomin teeth and affected families.
 Hopefully we can work towards formulating reasonably "black and white" answers in this section, and refer remaining "grey areas" onto the specialists.

 Q1: Should I treat this case myself or refer?